Setting up a legally UK tax-exempt company in 2023

 - The UK company must lodge an annual return confirming relevant details of the company for the public register, including names and addresses of all directors, address of principal place of business and details of all shareholdings.

 Clients should be aware of their personal and corporate tax obligations in their country of residence and domicile.
 They must fulfil these obligations annually.
-Let us know if you need Healy Consultants Group PLC’s help to clarify your annual reporting obligations.
+Let us know if you need Healy Consultants Group’s help to clarify your annual reporting obligations.